bangadang/stackIT/FS25/Dataengineering.md

 Common GraphDB are Neo4j, FlockDB, ArangoDB **Example**
 ((Person({name: Alice, ..}) --[loves]-->(Person({name: Bob, ..})))
 RDBMS can only store a single type of relationship.
 In order to add another the schema has to change and data has to be moved.
-RDBMS are design with the data able to be retrieved ()in mind
+RDBMS are design with the data able to be retrieved (
+)in mind

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0OTkzMzA5NywtOTQxODc0MjA4LDE5Mz
-gyNTg0OTUsLTk2NzY4NDI1OSw4NzkwNTcxNzcsNDQzMTMwOTU4
-LC0xOTA5ODIzNzYsLTc2NzU5MTg4Nyw2MzExNTU1MiwtMTQwMT
-k2OTI3Miw3NDA3MTIxNjYsMTcxMjI4MDU0OSwtMzkwODkyOCwy
-MTE5NTQ4NDMsODg0NDU2MzM5LC04MzI0NDczMTcsLTIwODUwND
-EzMjksLTExMjQxODMzNTEsLTYwNzE5ODcwLDE4ODU1ODAwMTVd
-fQ==
+eyJoaXN0b3J5IjpbLTE5NDM1NTUzODcsLTU0OTkzMzA5NywtOT
+QxODc0MjA4LDE5MzgyNTg0OTUsLTk2NzY4NDI1OSw4NzkwNTcx
+NzcsNDQzMTMwOTU4LC0xOTA5ODIzNzYsLTc2NzU5MTg4Nyw2Mz
+ExNTU1MiwtMTQwMTk2OTI3Miw3NDA3MTIxNjYsMTcxMjI4MDU0
+OSwtMzkwODkyOCwyMTE5NTQ4NDMsODg0NDU2MzM5LC04MzI0ND
+czMTcsLTIwODUwNDEzMjksLTExMjQxODMzNTEsLTYwNzE5ODcw
+XX0=
 -->